 Steps:

-- First, enter the formula in cell E4.
+- Enter this formula in cell E4.

 =YEAR(TODAY())-YEAR(D4)

-- Meanwhile, copy it down up to E12.
+- Copy it down to E12.

 - Lastly, YEAR(TODAY())-YEAR(D4) this formula will determine the year differences.